TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/post-deployment/_index.md

 ### SSL Certificates

 As a security measure, plaintext access to the Console/API is disabled.
-In order to serve requests securely, The Things Enterprise Stack has built-in support to automatically request, serve and renew SSL certificates.
+In order to serve requests securely, {{% tts %}} has built-in support to automatically request, serve and renew SSL certificates.

 Apart from the DNS mapping above, no additional steps are necessary for this.

 ## Getting Started using the Console

-Please check the [Console]({{< ref "/getting-started/console" >}}) guide to get quickly started with The Things Enterprise Stack Console.
+Please check the [Console]({{< ref "/getting-started/console" >}}) guide to get quickly started with {{% tts %}} Console.

 ## Getting Started using the Command Line Interface (CLI)

-Please check the [CLI]({{< ref "/getting-started/cli" >}}) guide to get quickly started with The Things Enterprise Stack CLI.
+Please check the [CLI]({{< ref "/getting-started/cli" >}}) guide to get quickly started with {{% tts %}} CLI.

 ## SSH Access

-In most cases, you will interact with The Things Enterprise Stack only via the Console or the CLI.
+In most cases, you will interact with {{% tts %}} only via the Console or the CLI.
 However, in case there is a need to directly access the EC2 instance, there is an option to do so via SSH.

 SSH access is possible only via the IP addresses set using the **Restrict SSH Access to IP Range** parameter during deployment.
 Also, the SSH client needs access to the private key corresponding to the public key that was chosen in the **SSH Key** parameter during deployment.
 The SSH username is `ec2-user`.